koenbok/autoplay/readme.md

-### Cactus with Gulp
+### Moonbase

-This is a reimplementation of Cactus' ideas with [Gulp](http://gulpjs.com).
+This is a reimplementation of [Cactus](http://github.com/koenbok/Cactus) ideas with [Gulp](http://gulpjs.com).
 No fancy app, just a command line tool.
-The main goal for this was speed, as larger Cactus projects became slow to work on.
-Other goals are portability so everyone can start building right away.
-Next to that, the added benefits are minified and compiled Java/Coffee Script, the posibilities to run tests, etc.

 #### Quick Start

 - `git clone https://github.com/motif/MoonbaseTemplate.git website.com` clone the template
 - `cd website`
 - `make`

+#### Goals

+- Speed, as larger Cactus projects became slow to work on.
+- Portability so everyone can start building right away.

 #### Features